 Most Colorado lawns use grasses that have been bred to thrive in colder climates.
-We find that Kentucky Bluegrass to be one of the best options.
+We find Kentucky Bluegrass to be one of the best options.
 It is also the most popular, covering a vast majority of the turf that we install.
 We also recommend considering Tall Fescue as we have found this variety to be just as hardy and durable, standing up to even the worst Colorado winters.
-Both varieties have an April-October growing season.
+Both Kentucky Bluegrass and Tall Fescue varieties have an April-October growing season and produce a lush green lawn as they are both warm-season grass and cool-season grass.
 We also recommend planning a sprinkler system as part of your lawn or landscape layout.
-It is the most efficient way to maintain sod lawn in typical Colorado annual climate.
+It is the most efficient way to maintain a sod lawn in a typical Colorado annual climate.

 To best understand the supplemental water required by Bluegrass, it helps to understand the growth cycle.
 Bluegrass will green up in the spring and will naturally slow and turn a lighter color in the peak heat of summer.
 The Bluegrass will green up again in the fall with the moisture and then will go dormant as winter approaches.
 The primary growth periods are early spring as it is coming out of winter dormancy and in the fall as it prepares for winter.
 These periods are the most important for watering and nutrients as they will help the plant to remain viable and healthy.

-Whether your wanting your sod to green up sooner or stay green until winter, Bluegrass is adaptable to just about any consumer requirements by the addition reduction of water, fertilizer and mowing.
+Whether you want your sod to green up sooner or stay green until winter, Bluegrass is adaptable to just about any consumer requirements by the additional reduction of water, fertilizer, and mowing.
 The amount of supplemental water may vary as current weather conditions change.

-Fescue is a plant that greens up in the spring between April-June and goes dormant during winter between Nov-March.
-The primary growth periods are early spring as it comes out of dormancy and fall as it begins to prepares for winter.
+Fescue is a turf grass that greens up in the spring between April-June and goes dormant during winter between Nov-March.
+The primary growth periods are early spring as it comes out of dormancy and fall as it begins to prepare for winter.
 The waxy coating of Fescue preserves moisture in the leaf which results in superior drought tolerance.
 Depending on the amount of shade on your Fescue or how much sand content is in your soil will help determine how much water.
 If you have a shadier area the Fescue will not need as much water.
-If you have heavy sand content it is possible that you may need more than 1 in per week.
+If you have heavy sand content or alkaline clay soil, it is possible that you may need more than 1 inch per week for your grass seedlings.

 DETERMINE WATER USAGE